-When you’re first starting out and sometimes as and when you’ve been in the game for awhile, you’ll be approached about doing some work and no pay is involved.
+When you’re first starting out and sometimes when you’ve been in the game for awhile, you’ll be approached about doing some work and no pay is involved.

 Do you do the work and be satisfied with being paid in “exposure?”

 Do you respond to the inquiry by sending your rates?

 I’ve had my fair share of people that I’ve done uncompensated work for and about half of the time, it has been beneficial to me.
 Although every experience is a learning experience at some point as you gain expertise, you deserve to be paid.
 I’m here to tell you that most people will either not have a budget or aren’t looking to pay you and if it’s something you really want to do, deciding how to handle that situation can be confusing.
 So I put together a list of four things you should consider before responding to their inquiry.

 Check them out below.